 If you’d like to do a unit on poetry by black authors, poets.org is a great starting place.
 They have biographies, essays on, and at least one or two poems by everyone from well-known poets like Langston Hughes and Maya Angelou to comparatively newer poets like Claudia Rankine.

 This website is full of sources for teachers, including recommended poems for Martin Luther King Jr. Day, Black History Month and other occasions, searchable by poetic form.
 Get even more in-depth for Black History Month with this part of the site that includes poems, essays, and original source documents.
-There are also areas for movements like the Harlem Renaissance and Black Arts.
+There are also areas for movements like the Harlem Renaissance.
 I’ve only covered the African-American areas, but this site is pretty good about including poets from a variety of traditions and ethnic backgrounds; if you’re interested in poetry, it’s definitely worth a look!

 Oh, and for a starter, here’s an anthology of poems, The African American Experience.
 I’m reading this and a nonfiction book from the first list electronically and enjoying both.